IGME-202-2221/project-2-sap2481/README.md

 - Seek - Nearest Flame
 - Obstacles - Will avoid rocks, trees, and other obstacles in the world
-- Seperation - Will Separate from all other instances of Gods
+- Seperation - Will Separate from all other agents.

 #### State Transistions

 - Gods reach this state when a flame is placed into the world by the Player

-### CHASE
+### PURSUE

-**Objective:** Gods will chase Man that carry flames.
+**Objective:** Gods will chase the Man that carries a flame.

 #### Steering Behaviors

 - Seek - Nearest Man with Flame
 - Obstacles - Will avoid rocks, trees, and other obstacles in the world
-- Seperation - Will Separate from all other instances of Gods
+- Seperation - Will Separate from all other agents.

 #### State Transitions